crossprogramming/crossprogramming.github.io/_posts/2018-12-20-logging-http-context-in-asp-net-core.md

 <h3 id="correlation-id">Correlation identifier</h3>
 The __0HLJ82DDDSHQS__ string represents the so called *[correlation identifier](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html)*, which helps in understanding the user journeys inside the application.
 An HTTP request and its accompanying response will use the same correlation identifier; furthermore, any log message related to this pair should use this identifier too.
-ASP.NET Core offers such correlation identifiers via the [HttpContext.TraceIdentifier](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext.traceidentifier?view=aspnetcore-2.1) property, available on both the current HTTP request (the __HttpRequest.HttpContext.TraceIdentifier__ property) and response (the __HttpResponse.HttpContext.TraceIdentifier__ poperty).
+ASP.NET Core offers such correlation identifiers via the [HttpContext.TraceIdentifier](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.httpcontext.traceidentifier?view=aspnetcore-2.1) property, available on both the current HTTP request (the __HttpRequest.HttpContext.TraceIdentifier__ property) and response (the __HttpResponse.HttpContext.TraceIdentifier__ property).

 <h2 id="implementation">Implementation</h2>
 <h3 id="when-to-log">When to log</h3>